LuckyHusbando/DI-Bootcamp/Final_Project/README.md

 *Translating 10 years of data into interactive narratives for stakeholders.*

 ### Dashboard Deliverables
-1.  **The Platform Heatmap:** A visual matrix identifying "Niche" vs. "Mass Market" pairings (e.g., the dominance of RPGs on Nintendo handhelds vs. Shooters on Xbox).
+**The Platform Heatmap:** A visual matrix identifying "Niche" vs. "Mass Market" pairings (e.g., the dominance of RPGs on Nintendo handhelds vs. Shooters on Xbox).
-2.  **Market Share Race Chart:** An animated transition showing how the **Action** genre maintained dominance while **Battle Royale/Shooters** disrupted the landscape post-2015.

 ---